percona/proxysql-admin-tool/README.md

   __1) --enable__

-  It will configure Percona XtraDB Cluster nodes into ProxySQL and start ProxySQL monitoring daemon.
-ProxySQL monitoring daemon will be running as backgound service to check cluster node membership and re-configure ProxySQL if cluster membership changes occur.
+  It will configure Percona XtraDB Cluster nodes into ProxySQL and add two scheduler scripts into ProxySQL database for monitoring cluster node health.
+  _scheduler script info :_
+  * proxysql_node_monitor : will be checking cluster node membership and re-configure ProxySQL if cluster membership changes occur
+  * proxysql_galera_checker : will be checking desynced nodes and temporarily deactivate them

   It will also add two new users into Percona XtraDB Cluster with USAGE privilege.
 One is for monitoring cluster nodes through ProxySQL and another for connecting to PXC node via ProxySQL console.

   PS : Please make sure to use super user credentials from PXC to setup to create default users.